ASandHamwich/dsa4262-sequenceseekers/README.md

-# DSA4262 Project: Prediction of m6A RNA modifications from direct RNA-Seq data
+# DSA4262 Project: Prediction of m6A RNA Modifications from Direct RNA-Seq Data

 This project explores the use of Machine Learning methods to detect m6a RNA modifications from Nanopore Direct RNA Sequencing data, as part of NUS module DSA4262: Sense-making Case Analysis: Health and Medicine.